 Keeping leaf piles out of the streets prevents these problems.
 Rest assured that our crews can get your to leaves that are placed on the grass.
 Any discoloration of the grass is temporary as it is dormant at this time.

 The 2015 Leaf Collection Season

 Leaf Collection District

 The Leaf Collection District is generally south of Bel Pre Road, east of I-270/I-495 and west of New Hampshire Avenue, to the District line.
-DETAILED MAP
+See Map Above.

 The Leaf Collection Program continues for 6 to 8 weeks, and includes postings for 2 scheduled pick-ups.

 The signs will display your Leafing Area and a web address to direct you to the actual pick up dates.
 Different from previous years, the signs will not have collection dates on them.
 We will attempt to allow a weekend for residents to rake their leaves to the edge of the road for vacuum pick up.
 Signs will be removed after our crews complete each street.

-The second and final fall collection will begin after Thanksgiving.
+The second and final fall collection will begin around the beginning of December.
 The timing will depend on weather conditions.
-Red signs will indicate that this is the final collection.
 The same posting, collection, and sign removal procedures are used for both vacuum collections.